Doc-Electro/qbx_crypto/README.md

 # qbx_crypto

 **Description:**
-A simple modification of the standard `qbx_crypto`, allowing players to obtain money from cryptosticks instead of cryptocurrency.
+A simple modification of the standard `qb-crypto`, allowing players to obtain money from cryptosticks instead of cryptocurrency.
+Also added the Rare Cryptostick

 ## Table of Contents